torodean/Antonius-MIA/README.md

 ||      - Compiling Instructions with Cygwin on Windows -        ||
 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-1) Install Cygwin using hte tutorial here: http://preshing.com/20141108/how-to-install-the-latest-gcc-on-windows/
+1) Install Cygwin using the tutorial here: http://preshing.com/20141108/how-to-install-the-latest-gcc-on-windows/

 2) Place the MIA directory in Cygwin64/home/username/Antonius-MIA